ryanckulp/projector/README.md

 # Projector
-scratch-off cards for the web.
+venmo feed for your side projects.